binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

-If you look at **Histogram\#getSnapshot**, you'll see that there's some extra stuff going on, namely that there's a sampling pool of the data points which is being managed by Dropwizard to track events with an algorithm that weights recent data more heavily.
+If you look at **Histogram\#getSnapshot**, you'll see that there's some extra stuff going on, namely that there's a sampling pool of the data points which is being managed by Dropwizard to track events, with an algorithm that weights recent data more heavily.
 It also converts from nanoseconds to milliseconds.
 We'll skip that.